Thutsaneeya/mental_health_dashboard/README.md

 ## Tools & Technologies
 - Python, Pandas
 - Plotly, Altair, and Streamlit
+- jupyter notebook
 - GeoJSON for spatial mapping

 ## How to Use